brettn422/brettn422.github.io/_pages/about.md

 Tel: (734) 555-5555

 ### About me
-I am a First-Year Masters Student at the University of Michigan studying Quantitative Finance and Risk Management.
+I am a Second-Year Masters Student at the University of Michigan studying Quantitative Finance and Risk Management.

 Here is a link to my [Resume/CV](https://www.google.com).